shopware/SwagShopwarePwa/README.md

 ## Endpoints

-The extension provides multiple Sales-Channel API endpoints.
+The extension provides additional Sales-Channel API endpoints.
+Body parameters are json-encoded.
+Further filtering can be done as well.

 ### Routes